fledge-iot/fledge-gui/README.md

 Run `./build --clean-start` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-To deploy on another machine, you shall need to copy build artifacts stored in the `dist/` directory (and, you may want to use provided `nginx.conf`; to avoid changes in default nginx config).
+To deploy on another machine, You shall need to copy build artifacts stored in the `dist/` directory (and, you may want to use provided `nginx.conf`; to avoid changes in default nginx config).

 > Make sure you have nginx(-light) installed on the deployment machine.